 Idea #3: Skirting Over the Stairs and Adding a Porch

 Rob avoided the tricky issue of how to skirt around the steps by folding in his steps and covering them up and building these steps using free pallet wood instead.

 I think Rob's skirting looks really sharp!

 Idea for Creating Access to Storage and Mechanical Components

 Here's another idea from an RV owner named Guy Hoffman.
 He went ahead and covered his storage access doors with skirting but created a flap that opens for access and stays closed with the use of magnets.

-Update 3/5/2019: As I mentioned at the top of this blog post, this year we had to use foam board to skirt our RV because the mobile home park we are in now doesn't allow vinyl skirting.
 The project was actually easier and cheaper than the vinyl skirting ($106 plus tax for materials) and we like how it ended up looking.
-The only downside is that it's one-time use only, and not very environmentally friendly. 🙂 We made a video to demonstrate the process as we made the skirting, which you can watch below:
+I wrote an in-depth blog post about the process, which you can read here.
+We also made a video to demonstrate the process as we made the skirting, which you can watch below.

 For more winter RV tips, check out my Winter RVing Resource Page: